ibm-cloud-docs/virtual-servers/vsi_migrate_classic_dctodc.md

 {: toc-services="virtual-servers, loadbalancer-service"}
 {: toc-completion-time=" "}

-You have two ways to move your virtual server instance between {{site.data.keyword.Bluemix}} Classic Infrastructure data centers:
+You have two ways to move your virtual server instance between {{site.data.keyword.Bluemix}} classic infrastructure data centers:
 * **Lift and Shift**<br>
-When you use this method, you create an image template, provision it, and cancel the old VSI.
+When you use this method, you create an image template, provision it, and cancel the old virtual server instance.
 This method is like lift and shift.
 The advantage of this method is that it is usually the easier and quicker method for moving a virtual server instance.
 However, while the image is being made, the virtual server instance is shut down.
 *  **System Rebuild**<br>
 When you use this method, you order a new virtual server instance and copy the data from the old virtual server instance to the new virtual server instance.
 This method is more involved because you need to rebuild the OS specifics and redeploy the application, which might also involve making modifications.
 The advantage of this method is that it provides an opportunity to start fresh with a new system or to upgrade to a newer OS.